Our Bid Director is Jean Cameron.

 Margaret joins the bid team on secondment from University of the West of Scotland (UWS) where she was instrumental in setting up the Creative Media Academy, establishing UWS as a centre of excellence in Creative Media education.
 In a previous role Margaret was commercial manager at Glasgow School of Art Enterprises Ltd.

 The bid is overseen by the Paisley 2021 Partnership Board, which pulls together a range of people from council, educational, business and community backgrounds.

 The board is chaired by the leader of Renfrewshire Council, and the current membership includes –

 - Sandra Black, chief executive, Renfrewshire Council

 - Jean Cameron, bid director, Paisley 2021

-- Audrey Cumberford, principal of West College Scotland, and president of Renfrewshire Chamber of Commerce
+- Audrey Cumberford, principal, West College Scotland, and president, Renfrewshire Chamber of Commerce